-Any unusual signs of water must be taken seriously as it could be caused by a leaky pipe or a drain inside the wall.
+Any unusual signs of water must be taken seriously as it could be caused by a leaky pipe, a busted appliance, or a drain inside the wall.

 While this won’t leak into your home directly, it will slowly but surely continue to deteriorate the building and you may be left with a huge structural issue at the end of the day.
 An area that has been exposed to water may be swollen as well, by the way, and rather soft to the touch.